-decreased by 2 percentage points to 50 percent, the percentage of cases disposed of at the 90-day mark declined 2 percentage points to 68 percent, and the percentage of cases disposed of in less than 120 days declined 1 percentage point to 75 percent.

-• Family and juvenile.
+- 9 percentage points to 40 percent; and the percentage of cases disposed of within 90 days declined 7 percentage points to 59 percent of cases. - Misdemeanor.
+The goals for misdemeanors are 90 percent of cases disposed of within 30 days, 98 percent of cases disposed of within 90 days, and 100 percent of cases disposed of within 120 days.
+In 2018-19, the percentage of cases disposed of within 30 days decreased by 11 percentage points to 39 percent, the percentage of cases disposed of at the 90-day mark declined 12 percentage points to 56 percent, and the percentage of cases disposed of in less than 120 days declined 11 percentage points to 64 percent. - Family and juvenile.
 Time standards for family law cases are stated in rule 5.83 of the California Rules of Court, and time standards for juvenile dependency cases can be found in rule 5.505.
 However, at this time, courts are unable to consistently and accurately report on these measures.
 Future reports will include this data as collection using these measures improves.

-Stage of Case at Disposition (see Appendix D)
+Stage of Case at Disposition

+(See Appendix D.)

-- Civil - Seventy-nine percent of unlimited civil cases are disposed of before trial. - Of the remaining unlimited civil cases disposed of by a trial, the vast majority (89 percent) are bench trials.
-Only 3 percent of unlimited civil trials are adjudicated by a jury. - In limited civil cases, only 7 percent of filings are disposed of by trial, with 99 percent of those conducted as bench trials. - In small claims, the majority (59 percent) of dispositions are after trial.
+- o Eighty percent of unlimited civil cases are disposed of before trial. - Of the remaining unlimited civil cases disposed of by a trial, the vast majority (89 percent) were bench trials.
+Only 3 percent of unlimited civil trials were adjudicated by a jury. - o In limited civil cases, 1 percent of filings are disposed of by trial, with 98 percent conducted as bench trials. - o In small claims, a majority (57 percent) of dispositions are after trial.